vn971/macro-format/README.txt

 About
 ========

-This library gives you logging with additional information from the Scala compiler.
+This is a logging library that gives additional information from the Scala compiler.
 That includes:

  * The file name AND the line number, like "MySomething.scala:242" Think for yourself if this would help you.